taeruh/mbqc_scheduling/mbqc_scheduling/xdocs/scheduler.md

 We don't provide explicit methods to generate the paths in parallel, however, it can be done by "simply" splitting the iterations.
 In case of the [Sweep] iterators, one can, for example, set different initial states per thread.
+This is, for example, done in the [search] module, which utilizes this module.
 One can also first calculate all paths with the [PathGenerator], split them up, and then instruct [Graph] with them.
 In the [scheduling-proptest] is some messy code which does exactly that (the `split_instructions` function and the code after that function call).